Robotics-BUT/BPC-PRP/src/1_labs/text/12_lab.md

 ## Corridor Following Rules

 There are 3 tracks:
  - Straight Corridor (5 points)
  - Simple Loop (10 points)
  - Complex Loop (10 points)

 All tracks are in rectangular grid of 40x40cm

-Full points are awarded only for completing the entire track.
+The points are awarded only for completing the entire track.

 Teams have 3 attempts per track, with a time limit of 3 minutes per attempt.